-The CAA does not specifically define contiguous or adjacent as it relates to air permitting, however guidance was provided to the DoD when making major source determinations.
+The CAA does not specifically define contiguous or adjacent as it relates to air permitting; however, guidance was provided to the DoD to assist with making major source determinations.
 In 1996, the EPA published a memorandum titled, "Major Source Determinations for Military Installations under the Air Toxics, New Source Review, and Title V Operating Permit Programs of the Clean Air Act (Act)."
-Known as, "The Seitz Memo", this guidance provides the basis for air permitting at AF installations and assists with determining the appropriate aggregation or disaggregation of emissions sources for the purpose of obtaining an air operating permit.
-The EPA provides a summary of their intent and interpretation of the CAAA in the memo and state;
+Known as, "The Seitz Memo", this guidance provides the basis for air permitting at DAF installations and assists with determining the appropriate aggregation or disaggregation of emissions sources for the purpose of obtaining an air operating permit.
+The EPA provides a summary of their intent and interpretation of the CAAA in the memo and states as follows: